 To make room for the newly dead, they built a chapel near the cemetery and stored the old bones in its basement that was used as an ossuary.

 The bones stayed there for centuries.
 In 1870, a talented woodcarver named František Rint was given the unusual task of creating something beautiful with the bones.
-The result was the amazingness we visit today.
+The result was the amazing Sedlec Ossuary we get to visit today.
 As you can see below, he signed his name on the wall with, you guessed it, bones.

-So what do you say?
-Will you add the bone church to your bucket list?
+What do you say, will you add the Kutna Hora bone church to your bucket list?